uidaholib/spec-docs/content/practices-procedures/digital-ingest.md

 nav_order: 2
 title: Ingesting Digital Materials
 ---
-If an archivist comes across digital storage media within a collection or in a donation/transfer, materials are usually ingested during the processing stage.
-There is software and procedures one should be familiar with in order to ingest properly.
-Materials ingested are then saved on the Archive Drive.

 <div class="text-center mb-2">
+    <a href="#{{ 'When to Ingest' | slugify }}" class="btn btn-secondary my-2 mx-1">When to Ingest</a>
     <a href="#{{ 'Software and Programs Used' | slugify }}" class="btn btn-secondary my-2 mx-1">Software and Programs</a>
     <a href="#{{ 'Procedures' | slugify }}" class="btn btn-secondary my-2 mx-1">Procedures</a>
 </div>

 ---
+## When to Ingest

+Born-digital materials are usually ingested off of the original storage media during the processing stage.
+However, there have been some instances in the past where digital materials were ingested at the accession stage.
+This could have been for a variety of reasons:
+1. The donor only allowed a copies to be made and retained the original files.
+2. A department transferred materials that have an access restriction.
+3. The storage media was in danger of deteriorating.

+---
 ## Software and Programs

-These programs are installed on the FRED computer (located in the main office space).
+There is software and procedures one should be familiar with in order to ingest properly.
+Below are programs installed on the FRED computer (located in the main office space).
 FRED is where ingesting occurs.

 {:.table .table-bordered}
 | Program/Software | Description |